sandramalaquias/data-engineering-Redshift/README.md

 log_data/2018/11/2018-11-12-events.json
 log_data/2018/11/2018-11-13-events.json
 ```
-And below is an example of what the data in a log file, 2018-11-12-events.json, looks like.
+Below is an example of what the data in a log file, 2018-11-12-events.json, looks like.

 ![](https://video.udacity-data.com/topher/2019/February/5c6c15e9_log-data/log-data.png)
 This dataset was distributed into time, users, and songs_play table.